 – Have a zero fatality goal for mining worldwide

-- Continue to develop automated technologies [which are] aimed to increase efficiency and reduce human involvement in high safety risk operations
+[Consider how] automated technologies [can] increase efficiency and reduce human involvement in high safety risk operations

-- More comprehensive and detailed safety reporting from countries and businesses – China in particular [and better disclosure of safety statistics by companies]
+More comprehensive and detailed safety reporting from countries and businesses – China in particular [could provide better disclosure of safety statistics by companies]

 Other Resources on solution for worker safety are: